Cycle sport: Average speeds

 Speeds achieved on indoor tracks are usually greater than those on roads.
 Other factors affecting speed are the route profile (flats and hills), wind conditions, temperatures and elevation.
 At a 2013 event in Mexico, François Pervis achieved an average of 21.40 m/s with a flying start over 200 m.
 The top average speed over the men's 1 km time trial at the 2004 Summer Olympics was 16.4 m/s recorded by Chris Hoy.
 Average speeds clearly drop with increasing distance, so that over the 120 km Cootamundra Annual Classic it is 11.8 m/s.
 In the 259 km 2010 Paris–Roubaix, Fabian Cancellara set a speed of 10.9 m/s, while over the 818 km Furnace Creek 508, the speed drops dramatically to 8.3 m/s.
 For an extreme road distance such as the 4800 km Race Across America, the average speed of the record holder is 5.7 m/s, while the 2350 km Freedom Trail over mountainous terrain in South Africa is at a record speed of 1.9 m/s.

 Mountain bike trials

 Mountain bike trials is a sport where riders navigate natural and human-made obstacles without putting down their foot, or "dabbing".
 It is similar to motorcycle trials.
 Points are awarded for bike handling skills.
 The first UCI Trials World Championships took place in 1986.

 Non-racing disciplines

 Freestyle BMX

 Freestyle BMX is an extreme sport of stunt riding BMX bikes.

 Artistic cycling

 Artistic cycling is a discipline where athletes perform tricks (called exercises) in a format similar to ballet or gymnastics.

+Cycle ball

+Cycle ball, also known as "radball" (from German), is a sport similar to association football played on bicycles.
+The two people on each team ride a fixed gear bicycle with no brakes or freewheel.
+The ball is controlled by the bike and the head, except when defending the goal.

+Cycle Polo

+Cycle Polo is a team sports sport that combines elements of traditional horse polo with bicycling and is played on grass.
+Cycle Polo's was included in the 1908 London Olympics as a demonstration sport.
+The game has become particularly popular in India.

+Hardcourt Bike Polo

+Hardcourt Bike Polo is a more popular, fast-paced, and physically demanding variation of Cycle Polo played on hard surfaces such as asphalt or concrete.
+In teams of three, players maneuver their bicycles while using mallets to strike a ball into the opposing team's goal.
+Originating in Seattle in the late 1990s, hardcourt bike polo has since gained a sharp spike in popularity worldwide, with organized leagues and tournaments held in urban centers across the globe.